 A massive meteoric aerial burst equal to ~12 kilotons lit up the sky over desert sands in the Empty Quarter of the Rub' al Khali, Saudi Arabia, at a site known as Wabar or "Al Hadidah" (= the iron) in Arabic.
-The name Wabar is a transliteration of Ubar, but is not the actual site of the legendary lost city that was rediscovered in 1992, 400 km south of the Wabar site.
-The Wabar impact site was known to the local Bedouins for generations but remained undescribed until visited by the British explorer H. Philby in 1932, and later surveyed by E. Shoemaker and J. Wynn in 199495.
+The name Wabar is a transliteration of Ubar, but is not the actual site of the legendary lost city that was rediscovered in 1992 at a site 400 km south of the Wabar site.
+The Wabar site was known to the local Bedouins for generations, but remained undescribed until visited by the British explorer H. Philby in 1932, and later surveyed by E. Shoemaker and J. Wynn in 199495.
 The impact site consists of three craters named Philby-A (64 m diameter), Philby-B (116 m diameter), and "11 m crater", all of which since their discovery have experienced repeated infilling and excavation by aeolian sands (Gnos et al., 2013).
 The three impact craters are situated on 125 acres of a constantly shifting dune field.

 Map of the Wabar site (from the book: The Empty Quarter by Philby, 1933)